senuradp/java-pos/README.md

 ## Installation

-Use the command https://github.com/senuradp/java-pos.git to clone the project.
+Use the below command to clone the project.

 ```bash
 git clone https://github.com/senuradp/java-pos.git